 “With sporting goods, not all of the information can be procured online,” says the market researcher.
 “For example, tennis rackets need to be tested out or at least taken in hand.
 It’s exactly the same with a ski helmet or a pair of sports goggles.
 It’s different in other consumer areas.”

 However, it is clear from the study results: Sports businesses today can only be successful if they play to their advantages.
 They need to provide good consultation, have good item availability and a broad selection.
 Then they’ll always have their credentials.
-You can learn what that means for sports brands, on the other hand, in the free webinar on the study.

 The study, one of the largest investigations on sporting goods buyers in the German-speaking world, however makes clear how retailers can even better meet customer wishes.
 In addition, images of sports were polled.

 The result was a new segmentation of sports into five areas: Premium, Outdoor, Action & Fun, Health & Fitness, and Performance.
 Items can be better grouped using this knowledge, and consumers can be addressed in a more targeted and precise way.

 Franzen, who also presented during the start of ISPO ACADEMY CONNECT, worked out specifically how the heterogeneous sports business works: “We examined 111 brands.
 The market for sports companies is implausibly big and unclear.”

 Therefore, the market researcher has a clear message to all of the studied brands: “To be successful, brands have to be true specialists – or cover everything like Nike and Adidas.
 There’s little leeway in between.”

 Those who want to get a better understanding of what that means for their own companies have the option of individualizing the study by defining the competitive environment and locating their brand within it.
 Through the large number of samples, the study isn’t just representative for the German-speaking world, but also when sub-groups are to be delimited and special markets analyzed.